 When searching for an activity, psychologists recommend finding an optimal amount of ease and challenge, called flow [source: Friedman].
 In essence, flow means getting into a groove, like a runner's high or hitting a tennis ball back and forth.
 It demands more skill and agility than tedious tasks, but at a low enough intensity that you reap the mental reward of accomplishment.

 Still bored?
-To learn more about how to eradicate ennui and go with the flow, see the links on the next page.
+To learn more about how to eradicate ennui and go with the flow, see the links below.